Isomonodromic differential equations and differential categories: Linear differential algebraic groups and conjugation

+Let $G$ be a linear $D_k$-group over $k$ and $V$ be a faithful finite-dimensional representation of $G$.
 Let $A$ be a $D_k$-Hopf algebra over $k$ that corresponds to $G$.
 A $D_k$-connection on $V$ as an object in $\Cat=\Rep(G)$ (see Definition~\ref{defin-Dkobject}) is a $D_k$-connection on $V$ as a $k$-vector space such that the coaction map

 is a morphism of $k$-vector spaces with $D_k$-connections.
 Equivalently, for any $D_k$-algebra $R$, the action of the group $G(R)$ on $R\otimes_k V$ commutes with the $D_k$-connection.

 A $D_k$-connection on $V$ in $\Rep(G)$ is a $D_k$-structure if and only if $V$ is a $D_k$-module.
 In this case, we also say that $V$ is a {\it $D_k$-representation} of $G$.